aspnet/SignalR-samples/Unity3d/Readme.md

-SignalR Sample for Windows Mixed Reality
+ASP.Net Core SignalR Sample for Unity 3d
 ========================================

 Using SignalR over the native uNet integration makes for a more seamless